 Commercial fishery data, including logbooks, fish tickets, and biological data, are uploaded to the Pacific Fisheries Information Network (PacFIN) on a regular basis and are used for inseason monitoring and as a primary commercial data source for federal stock assessment.
-In 2020, preparations continued to add fixed gear fishery logbooks to the PacFIN clearinghouse.
-Species composition sampling of rockfish and biological sampling of commercially landed groundfish continued in 2020 for commercial trawl, fixed gear, and hook and line landings.
+In 2021, preparations continued to add fixed gear fishery logbooks to the PacFIN clearing-house.
+Species composition sampling of rockfish and biological sampling of commercially landed groundfish continued in 2021 for commercial trawl, fixed gear, and hook and line landings.
 The majority of the landings were monitored at the ports of Astoria, Newport, Charleston, Port Orford and Brookings, with additional sampling occurring routinely at Garibaldi, Pacific City, Depoe Bay, Bandon, and Gold Beach.
 Biological data including length, weight, age (from collected age structures: otoliths, vertebrae, and fin rays), sex, and maturational status continued to be collected from landings of major commercial groundfish species.
-All sampling in 2020 was conducted following ODFW-prescribed COVID-19 safety protocols.
-While the commercial groundfish sampling rate decreased in 2020 because of the need to avoid fish plants with active COVID-19 outbreaks, adequate sampling of all sectors was accomplished.
+All sampling in 2021 was conducted following ODFW-prescribed COVID-19 safety protocols.
+While the commercial groundfish sampling rate decreased in 2021 because of the need to avoid fish plants with active COVID-19 outbreaks, adequate sampling of all sectors was accomplished.

-Contact: Cameron Sharpe (Cameron.S.Sharpe@state.or.us), Scott Malvitch (Scott.Malvitch@state.or.us)
+Contact: Cameron Sharpe (Cameron.S.Sharpe@odfw.oregon.gov), Scott Malvitch (Scott.Malvitch@odfw.oregon.gov)